QARANC.co.uk Find Extra Work

 BFPO 57

-The main reception for The Princess Marys Hospital will be manned 24 hours and the International telephone number is 00357 25275500 who will then be able to put you through to any department or ward.
+The main reception for The Princess Marys Hospital was manned 24 hours and the International telephone number was 00357 25275500 who will then able to put you through to any department or ward.

 If you would like to contribute to this page, suggest changes or inclusions to this website or would like to send me a photograph then please e-mail me.